-Though as per its origin, samosas are not invented in India.
-It came from central Asian countries, where this pastry is basically stuffed with minced meat and spices.
+As samosa is not originally invented in India.
+As per central Asian origin, its pastry is basically stuffed with minced meat and spices.
 But in India, samosas are basically made with all purpose flour or wheat flour and stuffed with a delicious potato filling.
-Crumbled or half mashed boiled potatoes, peas, peanuts, and lots of common Indian spices.
+Crumbled or half mashed boiled potatoes, peas, peanuts, cooked with lots of common Indian spices.

-It has different versions from North to South to East to West.
+Samosa has different versions from North to South to East to West.
 Whereas in North India, sometimes along with ginger, garlic is also used in samosa’s potato stuffing.
-On the other hand, onion samosa is quite popular among south Indian people.
-And if we talk about east India, means West Bengal and Orissa, have their own version, called Singara.
+On the other hand, onion samosa is quite popular among South Indian people.
+And if we talk about East India, means West Bengal and Orissa, have their own version, called Singara.
 Singara and samosa look alike and though the key ingredient, “potato” is the same for both recipes, their taste is totally different from each other.

 Today I’m going to share my North Indian style no onion garlic simple aloo samosa recipe(with detailed step-by-step pics).
 That means it is a pure sattvic recipe, Jain people also can have it.
 Even without using onion garlic, I make it more aromatic and delicious by using some tricks which make a combined flavor.
 I.e, Firstly, I used hing or asafoetida to bring the aroma.
 Secondly use special samosa spices which my favorite snack shop use in their north Indian style samosas.
 And third or last addition of garam masala will make the taste perfect.
 Generally, in India, green peas and roasted peanuts are used in alu samosas, even you may add dry nuts as per your choice.

-Please let me know how samosa worked in your kitchen by leaving a comment in the comment section below.
+Try it at home & Please let me know how this recipe worked in your kitchen by leaving a comment in the comment section below.

 Even you may try mochar chop or banana blossom cutlet recipe from my website.